-If a complaint or allegation is made by a student about the actions of a member of staff, it will be investigated in the first instance by the behaviour Lead and Head Teacher who will contact the parents/carers of the student.
-If a satisfactory resolution cannot be achieved by the behaviour Lead or Head Teacher, then the matter will be referred to the Local Authority Safeguarding Officer.
+If a complaint or allegation is made by a student about the actions of a member of staff, it will be investigated in the first instance by the Behaviour Lead, Head of School and Executive Head who will contact the parents/carers of the student.
+If a satisfactory resolution cannot be achieved by the Behaviour Lead, Head of School or Executive Head, then the matter will be referred to the Local Authority Safeguarding Officer.